sxcntqnt/elysium/README.md

 This split means a credential check and a token-minting decision are independently testable, and a future identity store swap (Keygraph) only touches the repository layer, not session semantics.

+`domain.Session.Kind` reuses the existing `domain.PrincipalKind` type (`PrincipalKindUser` / `PrincipalKindService`) that already backed JWT-based `Principal` — there is no separate `TokenKind` type.
+An earlier draft of this migration introduced a parallel `TokenKind` type plus a second `Principal` struct directly in `domain/session.go`; both were duplicate declarations against the existing `domain/user.go` types and were caught only once `go run` actually compiled the package (`Principal redeclared in this block`).
+They were removed before this version; see "Known gaps and deliberate deferrals" for the broader lesson this surfaced.

+On the repository side, `repository.SessionRepository` is implemented by `dgraph.SessionRepo` (`internal/repository/dgraph/session.go`) — a thin wrapper holding a `*Repository` reference, not a set of new methods bolted directly onto `*Repository` itself.
+This mirrors `dgraph.ServiceAccountRepo` exactly, and for the same reason: `*Repository` already declares `Create`, `GetByID`, and `queryOne` for the `User` type, so a session-specific `Create`/`GetByID` on the same receiver type would be a duplicate method declaration, not an overload — Go has no method overloading. `dgraph.NewSessionRepo(repo)` shares the same underlying Dgraph connection as the `*Repository` it wraps; nothing about the connection pool changes, only the method set each wrapper exposes.

 ## Why opaque tokens instead of JWTs

 A self-contained JWT is unrevocable by construction — once issued, it is valid until it expires, no matter what happens server-side.
-That is a structural risk for SaaS-style integrations and stolen-token scenarios (see "Refresh token attack surface" below).
+That is a structural risk for stolen-token and compromised-integration scenarios; this is the exact failure mode that motivated the opaque-token design (see "Replay detection" below for the specific defense against reused refresh tokens).
 Moving to opaque, server-resolved tokens trades a small amount of latency (one Dgraph lookup per request) for:

 - **Real revocation** — logout, logout-all-devices, and admin-initiated revocation take effect immediately, not at natural token expiry.
 - **Replay detection** — reusing a rotated-away refresh token is detectable and triggers automatic revocation of the entire session family (see `SessionService.Refresh`).